juxiangwu/moai-launcher/README.md

 moai-launcher
 =============

-A Launcher for moai-dev in android platform
+A Launcher for moai-dev:https://github.com/moai/moai-dev‎ in android platform